 Veritas believes in treating a patient’s entire support system through family-based treatment (FBT) and dialectical behavioral therapy (DBT), offering a full spectrum of care to each patient.

 Veritas Collaborative opened its temporary Charlotte center in January 2018.
 During its first year of operation, the center saw 124 patients, about a quarter of them are males, and worked through nearly 2,000 appointments.
 The new 8,300-square-foot center has the capacity to treat 20 patients in higher levels of care at any given time by providing multidisciplinary care for children and adolescents 18 years and younger.
 Veritas added employees to its existing five, staffing its new site with a total of 20 employees to serve greater Charlotte, central and western N.C., and northern S.C.

-Veritas Collaborative will host a grand opening celebration August 1 for providers and community leaders to tour the facility and learn more about Veritas and its collaborative approach to eating disorder treatment.
+Veritas Collaborative will host a grand opening celebration on August 1 for providers and community leaders to tour the facility and learn more about Veritas and its collaborative approach to eating disorder treatment.

 About Veritas Collaborative

 Veritas Collaborative is a specialty healthcare system for the treatment of eating disorders.
 Veritas provides a range of individualized, evidence-based services for ages 8 and older, including inpatient, acute residential, partial hospitalization, intensive outpatient, and outpatient levels of care in a gender-diverse and inclusive environment.
 Veritas envisions a world in which all persons with eating disorders and their families have access to best-practice care and hold hope for a cure.
 Our multidisciplinary team of treatment professionals includes physicians, psychiatrists, dietitians, therapists, nurses, teachers, culinary team members, and therapeutic assistants.